LGBTQ rights in Spain: Politics

 Carla Antonelli first trans person to be elected to the Spanish Parliament.

 Several openly gay politicians have served in public office in Spain.
-One of the most prominent gay politicians is Jerónimo Saavedra, who served as President of the Canary Islands twice from 1982 to 1987 and again from 1991 to 1993.
-Saavedra came out as gay in 2000.
+Jerónimo Saavedra, who served as President of the Canary Islands twice from 1982 to 1987 and again from 1991 to 1993, came out as gay in 2000.
 He served as a member of the Senate until 2004, and was Mayor of Las Palmas from 2007 to 2011.
 Another prominent gay politician and activist was Pedro Zerolo, who served on the City Council of Madrid until his death in June 2015.
-Zerolo was known for his LGBT activism and was one of the biggest promoters of the law extending the right to marriage to same-sex couples, leading many to label him a gay icon.
+Zerolo was known for his LGBT activism and was one of the biggest promoters of the law extending the right to marriage to same-sex couples.

 Others include Javier Maroto, formerly serving as mayor of the Basque capital of Vitoria-Gasteiz from 2011 to 2015 and currently serving as senator.
 Maroto married his fiancé José Manuel Rodríguez in September 2015.
 The marriage ceremony was attended by Prime Minister Mariano Rajoy.
 Máximo Huerta, Ángeles Álvarez and Fernando Grande-Marlaska are other gay politicians who serve/have served in the Cortes Generales.
 Grande-Marlaska has served as Minister of the Interior since June 2018.

-Ada Colau, elected Mayor of Barcelona in 2015, revealed her bisexuality in December 2017.
+Ada Colau, elected Mayor of Barcelona in 2015, spoke publicly about her bisexuality in December 2017.
 Other Catalan gay politicians include Antoni Comín, Santi Vila and Miquel Iceta.

 Carla Antonelli, Víctor Casco, Iñigo Lamarca, Fran Ferri, Jesús Vázquez Abad, Iñaki Oyarzábal, Empar Pineda and Luis Alegre Zahonero are other openly LGBT politicians, variously serving as mayors or members of regional legislatures.
 In 2007, Manuela Trasobares won a seat as a councillor in the small Valencian town of Geldo, becoming the first openly transgender Spaniard to hold public office.